WeAreStudio99/99Track/README.md

 ## Cleaning

-You can delete the `/dist` build output, the `node_modules` folder and re-install all the dependencies by running the following command :
+Delete the `/dist` build output, the `/node_modules` folder and re-install the dependencies :

 ```bash
 yarn run reset